Chapter 1: The Vitals of Data#

 Section 3: Why Getting This Wrong Causes Real Harm#

-Scenario C — Interval treated as ratio: A researcher says patients examined in 1968 were “twice as recent” as those examined in 984 CE.
-Nonsense — calendar year has no true zero, so ratios are invalid.
+Scenario C — Interval treated as ratio: A researcher looks at birth years and states that patients born in 1968 were “twice as recent” as those born in 984 CE.
+This is mathematical nonsense — calendar year has no true zero, so ratios are completely invalid.

 Section 4: Classifying the Datasets#